Google Docs available

 Tame your chaos with a central place to store and manage contracts, so you can analyze, decide and act quicker.

-What should be included in a Shareholder Agreement?
+What should be included in a shareholder agreement?

 • General meetings: Stipulates that shareholders are meant to attend General meetings (by proxy if needed) and how decisions can be made at General meetings.